zesty-io/zestyio-atom/README.md

 Create a directory and start an empty project in it.
 Then create a file in the root directory named `zesty.json`

+This file can be created by the plugin from the ATOM application dropdown Packages > Zesty.io > Initilize, or by using the key command shortcut (ctrl + alt + i)

 To get started, you need a JSON object that looks like:

 ```